libp2p/js-libp2p/README.md

 **Want to update libp2p in your project?** Check our [migrations folder](./doc/migrations).

-**For security related issues** please file a [private security vulnerability report](https://github.com/libp2p/js-libp2p/security/advisories/new).
-Please do not file a public issue on GitHub.

-**For js-libp2p specific questions** please use the [GitHub Discussions forum](https://github.com/libp2p/js-libp2p/discussions).

-**For synchronous discussions** feel free to join the [open maintainer calls](https://lu.ma/js-libp2p).

 ## Table of contents <!-- omit in toc -->

 - [Background](#background)